HrGaertner/Simulation_JIAVIII/README.md

 # Simulation_JIAVIII
-Developing the simulation for the JIAVIII Project
+Developing the simulation for the JIAVIII Project at the (HHG)[https://hhg-kl.de]

+The project has finished now but we are eager to realize this project.
+Just contact us e.g. in a issue!

+## Tools we used

 The Dataformat is defined by [GeoJSON](https://de.wikipedia.org/wiki/GeoJSON)